mutchinick/dynamodb-eventbridge-driven-ecomm-nodejs-exceptions/README.md

 # eda-order-flow-nodejs

-Experiment of an event driven architecture focused on the flow of an order in an e-commerce application
+An experiment of an event-driven architecture using DynamoDB as an event store, and EventBridge Rules for event routing.
+It uses a simplified flow of an order in an e-commerce application as an example.